 Examples: ‘Restaurants near me’ vs ‘Restaurants in Brisbane’

-Your search terms affect what the local pack displays.
-Searching for “restaurants near me” shows places closest to where you are.
-A broader search like “restaurants in Brisbane” shows results within that city, often highlighting well-known spots rather than just the closest ones.
+Your search query can affect what the local pack displays.
+Searching for more location-relevant terms like “restaurants near me” shows places closest to where you are.
+However, a broader search query like “restaurants in Brisbane” shows results focusing on more well-known restaurants within that city, rather than just the closest ones.

 How Google Determines Local Pack Results